 Those material adjustments applicable to prior years arising from changes in accounting policies or from the correction of fundamental errors.
-A fundamental error is one that is of such significance as to destroy the validity of the financial statements.
-They do not include normal The amount at which an asset could be bought or sold on recurring corrections or adjustments of accounting estimates made in prior years.
+A fundamental error is one that is of such significance as to destroy the validity of Related Party Transaction the financial statements.
+They do not include normal recurring corrections or adjustments of accounting estimates made in prior years.